raj-prakarsh/kubernetes-php-fpm-nginx/README.md

 # kubernetes-php-fpm-nginx
-Deploying a PHP FPM Application on Kubernetes with nginx
+Deploying a PHP FPM Application on Kubernetes with nginx.